Gino Bartali, Italian, 1914 - 2000

 The communists occupied factories and radio and television stations, and angry rows in parliament came close to blows.
 A revolt was looming.
 Then Bartali won three stages in a row and led the Tour by 14 minutes.
 An obituary says:

 Just as it seemed the communists would stage a full-scale revolt, a deputy ran into the chamber shouting 'Bartali's won the Tour de France!'
 All differences were at once forgotten as the feuding politicians applauded and congratulated each other on a cause for such national pride.
 That day, with immaculate timing, Togliatti awoke from his coma on his hospital bed, inquired how the Tour was going, and recommended calm.
 All over the country political animosities were for the time being swept aside by the celebrations and a looming crisis was averted."

 It's a great story.

-This image is of Gino riding a lap of honour at the end of the 1948 Tour de France.
-It's one of my favourites.
-I like the ribbon of spectators around the edge of the track - and the gap between them and our hero.
+This image is from the final stage of the 1938 Tour de France, with Gino carrying the Italian flag to victory.
 It is one of four images of Gino Bartali on this site.
 The others are here, here and here.